apache/trafficcontrol/docs/source/overview/traffic_ops.rst

 |arrow| Traffic Ops Extension
 -----------------------------
 Traffic Ops Extensions are a way to enhance the basic functionality of Traffic Ops in a custom manner.
-There are three types of extensions:
+There are two types of extensions:

+Check Extension
-	* Check Extensions - Allows you to add custom checks to the "Health->Server Checks" view.
+	Allows you to add custom checks to the 'Monitor' -> 'Cache Checks' view.

-	* Configuration Extension - Allows you to add custom configuration file generators.
-	* Data source Extensions - Allows you to add data sources for the graph views and usage APIs.
+Data source Extensions
+	Allows you to add data sources for the graph views and usage APIs.

+..
+These are listed as "in beta" as far back as TO 1.0, sooo
+..
+Configuration Extension
+..
+Allows you to add custom configuration file generators.